 AWS S3 archival storage classes and restore retrieval times

-Cloud Backup supports two S3 archival storage classes and most regions.
+BlueXP backup and recovery supports two S3 archival storage classes and most regions.

 When backup files are initially created they’re stored in S3 Standard storage.
 This tier is optimized for storing data that’s infrequently accessed; but that also allows you to access it immediately.
 After 30 days the backups transition to the S3 Standard-Infrequent Access storage class to save on costs.

 If your source clusters are running ONTAP 9.10.1 or greater, you can choose to tier backups to either S3 Glacier or S3 Glacier Deep Archive storage after a certain number of days (typically more than 30 days) for further cost optimization.
 Data in these tiers can’t be accessed immediately when needed, and will require a higher retrieval cost, so you need to consider how often you may need to restore data from these archived backup files.
 See the section about restoring data from archival storage.

 If you choose S3 Glacier or S3 Glacier Deep Archive in your first backup policy when activating BlueXP backup and recovery, then that tier will be the only archive tier available for future backup policies for that cluster.
 And if you select no archive tier in your first backup policy, then S3 Glacier will be your only archive option for future policies.